bluepersia/gold-sight/README.md

 - `getAddress` - Provide context for errors (string or object)
 - `getSnapshot` - Capture state snapshot

+⚠️ Important Note on `getAddress`

+I recommend supplying as rich of a context message as possible, as this will make life significantly easier when an error is thrown.

 ##### `assertQueue(options?)`

 Runs all queued assertions.